-Yes, a pregnant woman can be beautiful and radiant and being pregnant can be one of the best times of your life.
-On the flipside, though, pregnancy ain’t always pretty!...
+Yes, a pregnant woman can be beautiful and radiant, and being pregnant can be one of the best times of your life, but on the flipside, pregnancy ain’t always pretty!

-Breathlessness: with extra pressure on the diaphragm you may be left being unable to breathe freely which can leave you feeling quite panicked and out of control.
+With extra pressure on the diaphragm, you may be left being unable to breathe freely which can leave you feeling quite panicked and out of control.
 Try to rest often and use an extra pillow for support when you sleep.